Cytomegalovirus (Amniotic Fluid)

 babies, only a small portion will have symptoms at birth, or go on to develop CMV

-Healthcare providers can check for cytomegalovirus in several ways.
-To check for it
+Healthcare providers can check for CMV in several ways.
+To check for it in an unborn

-in an unborn baby, the test is done on amniotic fluid, the fluid in the amniotic sac,
+baby, the test is done on amniotic fluid, the fluid in the amniotic sac, where the

-where the baby is developing.
-The procedure used to get a sample of amniotic fluid
+baby is developing.
+The procedure used to get a sample of amniotic fluid is called

-is called amniocentesis.
-The amniotic sample will be put in a special dish with a
+amniocentesis.
+The amniotic sample will be put in a special dish with a substance

-substance that will encourage the virus to grow, if it exists in the sample.
+that will allow the virus to grow if present.